Rhododendrons

 In spring, the flowers of Rhododendron arboreum produce a profusion of pollen.
 For this reason, they are much visited by various bird species, in this picture a striated laughing-thrush (Grammatoptila striata). – Annapurna, central Nepal.
 (Photo copyright © by Kaj Halberg)

-This picture shows Nilgiri rhododendron (R. arboreum ssp. nilagiricum), photographed in the Nilgiri Mountains, Tamil Nadu.
+Nilgiri rhododendron, ssp. nilagiricum, photographed in the Nilgiri Mountains, Tamil Nadu.
 (Photo copyright © by Kaj Halberg)

 Rhododendron barbatum